sonata-project/SonataAdminBundle/docs/reference/form_types.rst

 ``safe_label``
   defaults to ``false``.
-Set to ``true`` to enable the label to be displayed as Raw HTML, which may cause XSS vulnerability.
+Set to ``true`` to enable the label to be displayed as Raw HTML, which may cause an XSS vulnerability.

 ``req_param_name_search``
   defaults to "q".
 Ajax request parameter name which contains the searched text.